U.S. Fish and Wildlife Service

 Photo by Tina Shaw/USFWS

 A native of the Great Plains, Melius brings a diverse background and a wealth of experience to the Midwest.
-Prior to his stewardship in Alaska, he served as Assistant Director for External Affairs in the Washington Office from March 2003 to April 2006.
+Prior to his stewardship in Alaska, he served as Assistant Director for External Affairs in the Washington D.C.
+Office from March 2003 to April 2006.
 He oversaw the national programs for Public Affairs, Congressional and Legislative Affairs, and the office of the Native American Liaison.
 He also provided oversight to the Service's National Conservation Training Center located in Shepherdstown, West Virginia.

 Prior to his time in External Affairs, Melius served as Assistant Director for Migratory Birds and State Programs.
 In that position he developed policy, advised the Directorate, and served as its representative on issues relating to the conservation and management of migratory birds, implementation of the North American Waterfowl Management Plan and wetlands programs, Federal Duck Stamps, federal grant programs, and conservation partnerships.
 He was responsible for and directed the offices of Migratory Bird Management, Bird Habitat Conservation, Conservation Partnership Liaison, and Federal Aid.

-From July 1997 to October 1998, Melius was the Director of Conservation Policy and Senior Advisor at the National Fish and Wildlife Foundation.
+From July 1997 to October 1998, Melius was the Director of Conservation Policy and served as Senior Advisor at the National Fish and Wildlife Foundation.
 From January 1995 to June 1997, he was a senior professional staff member on the U.S. Senate's Committee on Commerce, Science, and Transportation, where he formulated policy for fishery management with the National Marine Fisheries Service and the U.S. Coast Guard; and for coastal programs with the National Oceanic and Atmospheric Administration.
 He also advised the Committee on international conservation matters involving wildlife trade, marine mammals and endangered species.

 From 1985 to 1995, Melius was a professional staff member on the Committee on Merchant Marine and Fisheries in the U.S. House of Representatives.
 There he advised the Committee on issues concerning fish and wildlife legislation.